 Bio

-Becca (Lavender) Thomas (they/them) is a queer, autistic, sick & disabled artist based in Chicago.
-In their work they utilize craft through the medium of fiber as an embodied practice to explore identity, disability, and (dis)connection.
+Becca Lavender Thomas (they/them) is a queer disabled multidisciplinary artist based in Chicago.
+Their mediums span from music to fiber art and their practice encompasses themes surrounding belonging, disability, isolation, and identity.
 Through dyeing, printing, embroidery, quilting, and piecework they process and transform memories in a non-linear approach.
 This language of material and visual poetics facilitates catharsis and solace as they grapple with life in a divergent body-mind.
-Merging craft and ‘crip time’ their work traverses experiences both internal and external as the forces of grief, joy, trauma, absurdity, and imagination coalesce in a world of their own making.
+Merging craft and ‘crip time’ their work traverses experiences both internal and external as the forces of grief, joy, trauma, and imagination coalesce in a world of their own making.

-Lavender earned their MFA in Fiber and Material Studies from the School of the Art Institute of Chicago in 2019, and their BFA from Indiana University.
+Lavender earned their MFA in Fiber and Material Studies from the School of the Art Institute of Chicago in 2019, and their BFA in Painting and Drawing with a minor in Art History from Indiana University .
 They were awarded a residency with Paradise AIR in Japan in 2016.
 They were a HATCH resident with the Chicago Artists Coalition from 2022-2023.
 Their work has been exhibited in the US and internationally in Japan.

-Lavender earned their MFA in Fiber and Material Studies from the School of the Art Institute of Chicago in 2019, and their BFA from Indiana University.
+Lavender earned their MFA in Fiber and Material Studies from the School of the Art Institute of Chicago in 2019, and their BFA in Painting and Drawing with a minor in Art History from Indiana University .
 They were awarded a residency with Paradise AIR in Japan in 2016.
 They were a HATCH resident with the Chicago Artists Coalition from 2022-2023.
 Their work has been exhibited in the US and internationally in Japan.

 Artist Statement